MbalieP/data-professionals-survey-powerbi/README.md

     git clone https://github.com/your-username/data-professionals-survey-powerbi.git
     ```

-2.  **Get the Data:**
-    *   Download the `Power BI Final Project.xlsx` file from the source provided in the tutorial video.
-    *   Place the Excel file inside the `Data/` folder in the cloned repository.

-3.  **Open the Power BI File:**
+2.  **Open in Power BI:**
-    *   Navigate to the `Power_BI_File/` directory and open the `Data_Professional_Survey_Analysis.pbix` file in Power BI Desktop.
+    *   Navigate to the `Power_BI_File/` directory
+    *   Open the `Data Professional survey.pbix` file in Power BI Desktop
-    *   If prompted, update the data source path to point to the Excel file in your local `Data/` folder.

-4.  **Explore!** Interact with the filters and visuals to explore the insights for yourself.
+3.  **Explore!** Interact with the filters and visuals to explore insights about data professionals.

 ##  Key Learnings & Skills Demonstrated

 *   **Power Query Transformations:**
-    *   Splitting columns by delimiters.
+    *   Splitting columns by delimiters
-    *   Replacing values and handling text fields.
+    *   Replacing values and handling text fields
-    *   Creating custom columns for calculations (e.g., average salary from a range).
+    *   Creating custom columns for calculations
-    *   Changing data types.
+    *   Changing data types
 *   **DAX & Data Modeling:**
-    *   Creating calculated columns.
+    *   Creating calculated columns
-    *   Using basic aggregation functions (AVERAGE, COUNT).
+    *   Using aggregation functions (AVERAGE, COUNT)
 *   **Data Visualization:**
-    *   Utilizing various chart types: Bar/Column Charts, Treemaps, Gauges, Donut Charts, and Cards.
+    *   Utilizing various chart types: Bar/Column Charts, Treemaps, Gauges, Donut Charts, and Cards
-    *   Effective use of titles, legends, and tooltips.
-    *   Creating an interactive dashboard where visuals cross-filter each other.
+    *   Creating interactive dashboards with cross-filtering
 *   **Design & UX:**
-    *   Applying and customizing Power BI themes.
+    *   Applying and customizing Power BI themes
-    *   Strategic layout and alignment for a clean, professional presentation.
+    *   Strategic layout for clean, professional presentation

-##  Links & Acknowledgments
+##  Acknowledgments

-*   **Tutorial Series Playlist:** [Link to your YouTube Playlist]
-*   **Original Data Source:** [Link to the GitHub/GDrive where the raw data is hosted, as mentioned in the video]
+*   This project uses real survey data collected from data professionals
-*   This project was inspired by the desire to move beyond "perfect" datasets and tackle the challenges of real-world, messy data.
+*   Inspired by the desire to move beyond "perfect" datasets and tackle real-world, messy data

 ---
 ###  Suggestions for Further Analysis

-This dataset has immense potential for deeper analysis.
-Some ideas:
+This dataset has potential for deeper analysis:
-*   Perform more advanced data cleaning (e.g., standardizing the "Other" job titles and countries).
+*   Perform more advanced data cleaning (standardizing "Other" job titles and countries)
-*   Create more complex DAX measures for year-over-year growth or rankings.
+*   Create more complex DAX measures for rankings and correlations
-*   Analyze correlation between salary and factors like country, job title, and programming language.
+*   Analyze relationships between salary and factors like country, job title, and programming language

 **Feel free to fork this repository and build upon it!**